Cultural learning: Examples

 An example of cultural transmission can be seen in post-World War II Japan during the American occupation of the country.
 There were political, economic, and social changes in Japan influenced by America.
 Some changes include changes to their constitution, reforms, and the consumption of media, which were influenced by American occupiers.
-The occupation of Japan by the Japanese turned into a strong link between nations.
+The occupation of Japan by the Americans turned into a strong link between nations.
 Over time, Japanese culture began to accept American touchstones like jazz and baseball, while Americans were introduced to Japanese cuisine and entertainment.

 A modern approach to cultural transmission would be that of the internet.
 One example would be millennials, who "are both products of their culture as well as influencers."
 Millennials are often the ones teaching older generations how to navigate the web.
 The teacher has to accommodate to the learning process of the student, in this case an older generation student, in order to transmit the information fluently and in a manner that is easier to understand.
 This goes hand in hand with the Communication Accommodation Theory, which "elaborates the human tendency to adjust their behaviour while interacting."
 The end result would be that, with the help of someone else, people are able to share their newly acquired skills among people in their culture, which was not possible before.

 Humans also tend to follow "communicative" ways of learning, as seen in a study by Hanna Marno, a researcher at the International School for Advanced Studies.
 In the study, infants followed an adult's action of pressing a button to light up a lamp based on the adult's "non-verbal (eye contact) and verbal cues."